Cantido/horizons/README.md

 The only ways to access HORIZONS are through `telnet`, email, and a CGI web interface intended for end-user access.
 I want to provide a modern REST-style JSON interface to this system.

-It's written in [Clojure](https://clojure.org/), using [Liberator](http://clojure-liberator.github.io/liberator/) to handle the details of RESTful representations.
+This application is written in [Clojure](https://clojure.org/), using [Liberator](http://clojure-liberator.github.io/liberator/) to handle the details of RESTful representations.